|

 suddenly out of a uniform scrubland is a 600ft

-(200m) gigantic orange rock with sheer sides and
+(200m) gigantic orange rock with sheer sides

-a flat top.
+and a flat top.
 It is what remains of the sandstone

-casing which once covered large portions of Namibia,
+casing which once covered large portions of

-and which has formed numerous other peculiar peaks
+Namibia, and which has formed numerous other

-in this region.
-Glowing gold in late afternoon
+peculiar peaks in this region.
+Glowing gold

-sun, the Waterberg Plateau looks
+in late afternoon sun, the Waterberg

-too tempting to drive past.
+Plateau looks too tempting to drive

 It